Instant Pot Baby Back Ribs

 -

 Freeze For Later: Follow steps 1 and 2.
 Place the seasoned ribs in one or two gallon-size freezer bags or round containers.
 Seal and freeze.
-Place the BBQ sauce in a smaller freezer bag or container.
+Place the BBQ sauce in a smaller freezer bag or container, if desired.
 Seal and freeze alongside the ribs.

 Notes/Tips